Aryavui/essays/stackedit_doc.md

 \oint_C x^3dx + 4y^2dy
 $$

 > You can find more information about **LaTeX** mathematical expressions [here](http://meta.math.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).

 ### UML diagrams

 You can render UML diagrams using [Mermaid](https://mermaidjs.github.io/).
 For example, this will produce a sequence diagram:

     ```mermaid
     sequenceDiagram
+    Alice ->> Bob: Hello Bob, how are you?
+    Bob-->>John: How about you John?
+    Bob--x Alice: I am good thanks!
+    Bob-x John: I am good thanks!
+    Note right of John: Bob thinks a long<br/>long     time, so long<br/>that the text does<br/>not fit on a row.

+    Bob-->Alice: Checking with John...
+    Alice->John: Yes...
+John, how are you?
+    ```

+```mermaid
+sequenceDiagram